oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsItemsUpdateBatchRequest.md

 ### NewCatalogsItemsUpdateBatchRequest

-`func NewCatalogsItemsUpdateBatchRequest(country Country, language Language, operation BatchOperation, items []ItemUpdateBatchRecord, ) *CatalogsItemsUpdateBatchRequest`
+`func NewCatalogsItemsUpdateBatchRequest(country Country, language CatalogsItemsRequestLanguage, operation BatchOperation, items []ItemUpdateBatchRecord, ) *CatalogsItemsUpdateBatchRequest`

 NewCatalogsItemsUpdateBatchRequest instantiates a new CatalogsItemsUpdateBatchRequest object This constructor will assign default values to properties that have it defined,